Initial Configuration on NAS

-NOTE: If any error messages pop up, please wait a few minutes and try again.
-In some cases, G Suite domain-wide authorization needs some time to propagate.
+Note: If any error messages pop up, please wait a few minutes and try again.
+In some cases, Google Workspace domain-wide authorization needs some time to propagate.
 If it continues to fail, please recheck all your inputs and refer to How do you solve the authorization failed error.

 5. Select users

-Now you can select which G Suite users you would like to back up.
+Now you can select which Google Workspace users you would like to back up.

 - By default, all valid users are selected.

 - You can expand an Organization Unit by clicking the OU to see users in that OU.

 You can even disable the backup for all users in an OU by deselecting the checkbox beside that OU.